 Coronavirus and eCommerce: Can the virus be transmitted via parcels

 Dropshippers using Chinese suppliers may have some ethical concerns about sending their customers packages from areas affected by the Coronavirus.
-However, according to the Centers for Disease Control, there is no evidence to indicate that Coronavirus has been transmitted through imported products.
+However, according to the CDC there is no evidence to indicate that Coronavirus has been transmitted through imported products.

 It is believed that the virus is usually spread through respiratory droplets.
 If a surface is contaminated with the Coronavirus, it doesn’t stay alive very long.
 Shipping from China usually takes days or weeks, so the risk of it spreading through imported packages is low.